yasuyuky/sectora/README.md

 (formerly named as **ghteam-auth**)

-Using this program, you can grant login privileges on your servers to github team members or outside collaborators of your repository.
+Using this program, you can grant login privileges on your servers to GitHub team members or outside collaborators of your repository.

 Implemented with Rust.